Structure of renormalization constants for theories with multiple couplings in the MS-like subtraction schemes: Abstract

 \section{Abstract}

 For theories with multiple couplings we construct simple expressions for the four-dimensional (or, in general, integer-dimensional) renormalization constants assuming that all divergences are logarithmical.
 These expressions allow relating all coefficients at $\varepsilon$-poles, logarithms, and (if exist) mixed terms to the coefficients of the renormalization group functions in any order of the perturbation theory for MS-like renormalization prescriptions.
 The result admits such a formulation in that $\varepsilon$-poles and $\ln\Lambda/\mu$ enter on the same footing.
 For theories with two and three couplings we present explicit expressions for the pole/logarithm structure of renormalization constants in the lowest orders of the perturbation theory.
-They are verified by comparisons with the three-loop explicit calculations made previously for the $\varphi^4$-theory with two couplings.
+They are verified by comparisons with the two-loop explicit calculation for ${\cal N}=1$ SQCD+SQED and also with the previously known three-loop calculations for the $\varphi^4$-theory with two couplings.

 \allowdisplaybreaks